scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Energy is used by Espers to cast spells and perform Weavings.
 Energy is fairly limited, but characters restore all of their energy after a short or long rest.

 ## Rolls
 Rolls in this game use the same dice as Farhome (with the exception of defense dice) and use an altered method of calculating rolls.
 All rolls are based off of 1 of the 25 skills.
 Starting with 5 white dice, replace a white die with a green die for each point of proficiency in a skill.
 Once all white dice have been replaced, replace green dice with yellow dice for each remaining proficiency.
-Any proficiency above 10 adds a flat success for every point above 10.
+Any proficiency above 10 adds +1 success.

-Players will always roll 5 dice for their rolls.
-Dice cannot be added or removed, with the exception of hero dice.

 ### Rerolls
 Some abilities or effects give you rerolls.
 Each reroll allows you to reroll 1 die.
 You may reroll any dice in your roll, taking the new value.
 You can reroll the same die multiple times, or reroll multiple dice.